cisocrgroup/Resources/manuals/profiler-manual.md

 contains external resources of the profiler^[
     The pattern file, the initial pattern weights, the different dictionaries etc.
 ] for *one* language.
-For each supported language there is also needed an additional profiler configuration file.
+For each supported language there is also an additional profiler configuration file needed.
 This configuration file should contain all the settings that have been described in chapter [Creation of the `.ini` file].
-The variables in the configuration files should point to the according language resources in the language directory.
+The variables in the configuration files should point to the respective language resources in the language directory.

-The profiler web services uses those configuration files to detect the languages it should support.
+The profiler web service uses those configuration files to detect the languages it should support.
 It expects these files to be named after the language it supports and the file extension `.ini`.
 It wont detect configuration files with different naming conventions^[